CompSci10/web-site-assignment-minhdatng0/README.md

 ## Creating a web page
 Now that you have your basic template for a web page set up you will add contents to it and format it using the Bootstrap framweork.
 For this part of the assignment you are required to do extensive online research.
 The main [Bootstrap web site](http://getbootstrap.com/) is a good starting point for information on the capabilities of the framwork and for code examples.

-To the second step of this assignment follow the steps below.

-1. Your website will be featuring a musician or music group of your choice and will consist of the following seperate web pages:
+Your website will be featuring a musician or music group of your choice and will consist of the following seperate web pages:
  * ```index.html``` - landing page that will introduce the musician/group and link to the other pages.
  * ```history.html``` - subpage that will provide a brief professional history of the musician/group.
  * ```discography.html``` - a subpage listing all (or selected) albums.